AntoniaSophia/Behavioral-Cloning_Project3/solution/P3_writeup_Antonia.md

 - why are some attempts crazy and some others pretty good
 - there seems to be so much of random inside the approach
 - accuracy has nearly no meaning, rather the opposite: networks with the smallest loss had the worst results according to my observation
+- using dropouts was a real nightmare: I found out that it makes only sense in case you have many weights involved, otherwise the network get unstable were quickly.
+On the other hand I also experienced that the border between "stable driving behavior" and "vehicles misses a curve" is extremely narrow.
+At the end the dropout rates which worked best were between 0.05 and 0.15 only.
+Shouldn't dropouts have better effects!?
+- are there any kind of best practices on how to get to good models in a systematic way?
+At least for me it was a high amount of try&error

+It was really great fun to work on this project!!